testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

 👀 &nbsp; **Alternatives:** Write tests that cover the entire user flow in the system, including many interactions (i.e., E2E) - Probably will result in slow execution (i.e., minutes, not seconds) and sometimes with flakiness.
 A few of these tests are needed.
 It can not serve as the canonical test technique that developers frequently write during coding  ❌; Then why not just writing unit tests? - Some unit tests are needed to cover areas with algorithms or heavy logic (if exists).
-However, unit tests won't yield can not serve as the default technique.
-It is by-design focused on 'unit', parts, a fake system isolation and not on the real thing.
+However, unit tests won't yield enough confidene when serving as the primary technique.
+Units by-design are focused on 'unit', parts, a fake system isolation and not on the real thing.
 When our main tests cover something that doesn't resemble production - The deployment confidence is decreased.
 Kent Beck, 'father of TDD', wrote once "Programmer (aka “unit” tests).
-Give up tests being predictive and inspiring confidene for being writable, fast, and specific."
+Give up tests being predictive and inspiring confidene for being writable, fast, and specific."  ❌

 <br/>